 Henry is a lawyer who formerly taught middle school in South Los Angeles.
 Though he’s a Hollywood-Santa Monica resident who lives in Lakewood Elementary‘s attendance zone, he chose to send his daughter to Hockaday, an all-girls private school, for kindergarten.
 Having a child in private school while running for a trustee seat is an issue that District 2 Trustee Dustin Marshall, who also represents parts of East Dallas, had to defend throughout two campaigns.
 Henry says he is passionate about providing quality early childhood education and racial equity to Dallas ISD students.

 Turner is a South Dallas native who graduated from James Madison High School and worked in finance before becoming an organizer in South Dallas and participating in Leadership ISD.
-His daughter attends Grand Prairie ISD’s School for the Highly Gifted, where her mother works.
+His daughter attends Grand Prairie ISD’s Travis World Language Academy, where her mother teaches.
 Turner also advocates for early childhood education and highlights his deep ties to the community.

 Incumbent Bernadette Nutall is no friend to reform-minded political action committees, though she was endorsed by Dallas Kids First in 2012 against consultant Demarcus Offord.
 Dallas Kids First flipped the script in 2015 when Nutall’s Dallas Kids First rating went from an A to a C, and Offord jumped from an F to a B-minus.
 Despite losing Dallas Kids First’s endorsement in 2015, Nutall won the election with nearly 54 percent of the 3,922 votes.
 Nutall’s children have attended both Dallas ISD and private schools.